-First, she’s a great photographer who doesn’t really have experience with off-camera flash and I know we have folks like that in our audience.
+She's a great photographer who doesn't really have experience with flash photography and I know we have folks like that in our audience.
 The idea was to get some insight to the kind of issues photographers face when getting started with off-camera flash.

 Finally, we have some more resources to come for portrait photographers and I'm looking forward to sharing them with you.
 I've spent the past couple of months working on a new resource that's going to grow, and getting your input will help me keep it on the right track.
 So please ask your questions about lighting, portrait photography, visual storytelling or anything else related and I'll provide my answers.

 The first thing I want you to know is this.
 Lee cheated.
 She put more than five questions into this episode, claiming that some of them were sub-questions.
 So count that as a bonus, if you like.

 Here are Lee's questions about lighting in this episode.

 - Is it possible to get quality photos without a lot of gear?

 - Can you take nice portraits indoors without off-camera flash?

 - If you could only choose one light, what would you choose?